 The places around Szabadság tér (Liberty Square) and the Parliament tend to be overrun by tourists, which usually brings the worst out of the local service industry.
 Farger café/restaurant, however, isn't in the rip-off business.
 It's located on the ground floor of a grand, although somewhat faded building commissioned by the Adriatic Hungarian Royal Maritime Company (!) during the glorious days of the Austro Hungarian Empire. .

 If you’re looking for tasty and affordable Chinese food, HeHe is one of your best bets in Budapest.
-The restaurant serves real Chinese dishes from a relatively modest, undecorated space in Monori Center, inside Budapest's Chinatown, a 20 minute tram ride from the city center. .
+The restaurant serves authentic Chinese dishes from a relatively modest, undecorated space in Monori Center in Budapest's Chinatown, which is a 25 minute tram ride from the city center. .

-For a truly, deeply local experience, make your way to this tiny food vendor inside the Rákóczi Market Hall.
-Hiding in the back of the building is JóKrisz lángos sütöde, a mom-and-pop, standing-only eatery that specializes in lángos, a traditional Hungarian flatbread. .
+For a truly, deeply local experience, make your way to this food stall inside the Rákóczi Market Hall in Budapest's District 8.
+Hiding in the back of the building is JóKrisz lángos sütöde, a mom-and-pop, standing-only eatery that specializes in lángos, a traditional, deep-fried Hungarian flatbread. .

 Al Dente is one of those under-the-radar neighborhood joints in Budapest you hope others won't find out about so as to keep it all for yourself.
 Customers will note the Italian chatter wafting from Al Dente's open kitchen through the dining room - always a good sign fo an Italian restaurant.
 The place is an osteria-type casual eatery serving many of the Italian classics supplemented by regional food from Puglia (the chef is from Bari, the capital city of Puglia in southern Italy).
 As for Al Dente's location, you couldn't ask for a prettier setting than this quiet side street flanked by high-ceilinged pre-war buildings in Budapest's former Palace Quarter.

-Opened in 1951, Balla-Hús is one of the few remaining independent butcher shops in downtown Budapest.
-Balla-Hús' business model has evolved over time: instead raw meat, it now serves freshly prepared and affordable breakfast and lunch dishes to a mainly local crowd, who find it increasingly difficult to have an affordable lunch in the tourist-satured downtown streets..
+Opened in 1951, Balla-Hús is one of the few remaining standalone butcher shops in downtown Budapest.
+Its business model has evolved over the decades: instead of selling meat, today they mainly serve low-priced breakfast and lunch dishes to the shrinking number of local residents (Airbnb, I'm looking at you). .